JuliaLabs/Cassette.jl/README.md

 ## Contextual Dispatch

 On top of its JIT pass-injection mechanism, Cassette implements a new form of dispatch, dubbed **contextual dispatch**.
-Contextual dispatch allows users to define context-specific behaviors on top of (or in place of) existing Julia methods using Julia's existing multiple dispatch semantics.
+Contextual dispatch leverages Julia's existing multiple dispatch semantics to enable new behaviors to be defined on top of (or in place of) methods called within a specific execution context.

 Here's a simple example that uses Cassette to implement a naive form of GPU "transpilation":